almachelouche/middleman/content/email/IN/prospect/017/figo&aspire.md

 	copy = '''This Navratri, make a new beginning with Ford.
 Drive home with the spirit of the festival season.
     <br /><br />
-    <span style="font-weight:bold">Buy a Ford Aspire, and get a Gold Coin + upto 10,000 Cash Discount + Exchange Bonus + 7.99% Interest rate, and more.*
+    <span style="font-weight:bold">Buy a Ford Aspire or Next-Gen Ford Figo, and get a Gold Coin + upto 10,000 Cash Discount + Exchange Bonus + 7.99% Interest rate, and more.*
     </span>
     <br /> <br/>
     Don't wait too long because the offer ends September 20, 2017.*